We’re going basic sewing today with how to sew a pillowcase.

 Next fold your contrast fabric selvage to selvage.
 Cut 1 piece 7″x21″ with the 7″ side on the fold.
 This is your contrast band piece.

-How to sew a pillowcase: basic version
+How to sew a pillowcase with a contrast band

 For the basic pillowcase, we’ll add a contrast band.
 The inside seams can be finished with a zigzag stitch or a serger.
 This is the fastest way to sew a pillowcase.
 It’s suitable for all cottons minus maybe cotton voile.